mrrosoff/Learn-Programming/Python/Chapter1/README.md

 # Chapter 1: Basics

-This Chapter is designed to introduce you to the basics of Python.
+This chapter is designed to introduce you to the basics of Python.
 Concepts in this chapter are designed for new programmers.

 ## Table of Contents